 Think modular design.
 It is important to consider the transport and final assembly of your project in the design.
 It is ideal to have practically ALL of the major construction completed before bringing it to the island.
 Projects should be created in pieces that are movable by a maximum of 4 people.
 Be sure to coordinate a crew for your installation / de-installation.
-All materials must be able to be transported on the Governors Island Ferry which has a maximum clearance of 12.5 feet.

 If it takes more than 4 people to move your completed project we strongly recommend you divide your project into multiple sections so it is easier to install, de-install and move should the need arise.
 We recommend transporting projects in “granny carts” and dollies.
 If you need a table, consider a collapsible one that fits on a dolly.
 These items are available at most hardware stores.